blargoflatsome/COD/content/c/creation.md

   They dream nightly of a door in the Catacombs—each dream clearer and closer—and can no longer ignore it.
 - **Convinced They Are a Reincarnated Ancient**
   They believe they once lived within the Catacombs in a past life and are desperately trying to return “home.”
+- **To Stop a Prophetic Catastrophe Only They Believe** They’ve seen visions—dreams, hallucinations, or messages from something they don’t understand—showing a disaster approaching the real world.
+  No one believes them.
+  But the source of the visions lies deeper.
+They descend to confront it, bargain with it, or kill it.

 ### Revenge
 - **Hunting the Monster That Took Everything**